 APPEAL AND REVIEW

 The Board of Trustees of the Fountaindale Public Library District will review the Circulation policy and regulations periodically and reserves the right to amend them at any time.
 The Board authorizes the Library Director to waive regulations under appropriate circumstances.
-The Library Director is the chief person empowered to make decisions regarding the circulation of materials and procedures as related to lending and borrowing.
+The Library Director is the chief person empowered to make decisions regarding the circulation of items and procedures as related to lending and borrowing.

 Any appeals for changes to, or exceptions to, any portion of the Circulation policy will be considered.
 An individual wishing to file an appeal shall submit it to the Library Director in writing.
 The Library Director will respond in writing.